nogibjj/SalesReport_YCLiu/README.md

 ## Use Azure Databricks To Build Data Pipeline

 This repository demonstrates how to use **Azure Databricks to build data pipeline on the cloud**.
 Using a Databricks notebook, **online retail data saved on the cloud was extracted**, turned into tables, and **the product sales records of interest were queried and saved** as a _PySpark_ dataframe.
-The pipeline is set to be triggered everyday at _10am_.
+The pipeline is set to be triggered every day at _10am_.

 Below is an overview of the repository:

 1. **Main script for querying on Dataset**
    <br>a. _SalesDataPipeline.ipynb_: load online sales data in the cloud, turn data into a SQL table and **query product sales records**.
-The code and and output can be seen in the databrick(ipython) notebook.
+The code and and output can be seen in the databricks (ipython) notebook.

    **Resulted table** (top 3 rows, 83 rows in total in the latest update)